Get

 7. Dandie Dinmont Terrier

-Dandie Dinmont Terrier standing on grass
+Dandie Dinmont Terrier dog standing on the grass outdoors

 Image Credit: Radomir Rezny, Shutterstock